codebyhamid-dev/OOP-Fundamentals/README.md

 **OOP Fundamentals**

-This project contains multiple classes and examples showing how OOP principles work in C#.
-Each OOP pillar is implemented in a separate section, and the code includes comments explaining the logic.
-By exploring this repository, you will learn:

-How to protect and manage data with Encapsulation

-How to create hierarchical relationships with Inheritance

-How to simplify and generalize behavior using Abstraction

-How to allow multiple forms and behaviors with Polymorphism

-How to use Interfaces to enforce contracts for classes

-OOP Concepts in this Repository
-1. **Encapsulation**

-The Person class demonstrates encapsulation by:

-Using private fields for name and age

-Providing public properties with validation logic (getter/setter)
+A C# project demonstrating the four main pillars of Object-Oriented Programming (OOP): Encapsulation, Inheritance, Abstraction, and Polymorphism.
+The repository contains multiple classes and examples that help beginners and developers understand how OOP works in real-world scenarios, with clear comments and structured code.

+🚀 **Features**

-Ensuring data integrity and controlled access
+Encapsulation examples with data protection and controlled access

-2. **Inheritance**

-The Student class inherits from Person, demonstrating:

-How child classes reuse parent class properties and methods

-How child classes can override methods to provide specialized behavior (Introduce method)

-3. **Abstraction**
+Inheritance examples demonstrating code reuse and method overriding

-Abstraction is demonstrated with the Employee class and its derived classes OnsiteEmployee and RemoteEmployee:
+Abstraction examples with abstract classes and specialized implementations

+Polymorphism examples allowing objects to behave differently based on context

+Interface examples combining multiple roles and enforcing contracts

+Clean, organized, and well-commented code for easy learning

+Modular class structure for scalability and maintainability

+🛠️ **Tech Stack**

+C#

+.NET Framework / .NET Core

+Object-Oriented Programming (OOP) principles

+Console-based examples for simplicity and clarity

+📂 **Project Structure**

+The project is organized to demonstrate each OOP pillar separately:

+**Encapsulation** – Person class with private fields and validation properties

+**Inheritance** – Student class inheriting from Person and overriding methods

-Employee is an abstract class with an abstract method EmployeeDetails
+**Abstraction** – Employee abstract class with derived OnsiteEmployee and RemoteEmployee

-Derived classes implement this method, showing different behaviors for onsite and remote employees

-4. **Polymorphism
-**
-Polymorphism is demonstrated with the Shape class and its derived classes Circle, Triangle, and Rectangle:
+**Polymorphism** – Shape abstract class with Circle, Triangle, and Rectangle implementations

-Each class overrides the abstract method CalculateArea

-Allows calling CalculateArea on a Shape object without knowing the exact type at compile time

-5. **Interfaces**

-The GraduateStudent class demonstrates the use of interfaces:

-Combines multiple roles (student + athlete)

-Implements methods from an interface to provide specific behavior
+**Interfaces** – GraduateStudent class demonstrating multiple role implementation

+Each folder and class is self-contained, making it easy to explore, understand, and expand with additional examples.